Ashley-code396/Steganography-tool/README.md

 curl -s -X POST -F "image=@out.png" http://localhost:3000/decode
 ```

-## Limitations and security notes

-- Not encrypted: The message is plain text.
-If you need confidentiality, encrypt the message (e.g., AES) before embedding and store/communicate the key out-of-band.
-- Avoid lossy transforms: Re-saving a stego PNG as a JPEG (or any recompression/resizing) may destroy hidden bits.
-Keep images in lossless formats while embedding/extracting.
-- Detectability: Simple statistical or visual analysis (steganalysis) can sometimes detect LSB embedding in large payloads.
-For stronger stealth, consider spreading bits or using more advanced transforms.
-- Robustness: This implementation appends a fixed delimiter to mark the end of the message.
-If you change the delimiter, both embed and extract must be updated.

-## Potential improvements
-- Add optional message encryption before embedding.
-- Add capacity estimation in the UI (show how many bytes can be embedded for the chosen image).
-- Support embedding into specific channels or using multi-bit embedding per channel (careful: increases visibility and fragility).
-- Add tests and more graceful error handling for very-large messages.
+---

-## Troubleshooting
+## Troubleshooting & notes

-- If `sharp` installation fails: ensure libvips and build tools are available on your system.
-On most Linux distributions, `sharp` will fetch prebuilt binaries; if not, installing `libvips` via your package manager helps.
+- sharp installation problems: ensure libvips and build tools are available on your system.
+On many Linux systems you can install `libvips` via the package manager to avoid building from source.
-- If you get `ENOSPC`, ensure the `tmp/` directory has space or permissions.
-The server creates `tmp/` at runtime.

-## Dependencies
-- Node (tested on Node 16+)
-- npm
-- Packages used: `express`, `multer`, `sharp` (see `package.json`).

-## Quick summary

-This repo demonstrates a minimal LSB steganography tool with a browser UI and a small API.
-It's great for learning how bits can be hidden in pixel data.
-Remember: LSB hiding conceals existence but does not protect content by itself — combine it with encryption if confidentiality matters.

-If you'd like, I can:
+- Use PNG for embedding when possible.
+JPEG or other lossy transforms will likely destroy hidden bits.
+- If the demo generator fails, verify the input file exists at `assets/demo-before.png` or `assets/demo-before.jpg`.

+Security reminder
+- LSB steganography hides the existence of a message but does not encrypt it.
+If confidentiality matters, encrypt the message before embedding (e.g., AES with a separate key).

+---

+## Next steps (optional improvements)

-- add a capacity estimator to the UI,
+- Add a capacity estimator to the UI so users know how much text fits before embedding.
-- add optional AES encryption before embed,
+- Add optional encryption (client-side or server-side) before embed.
-- or add a CLI wrapper to embed/extract from the command-line.
+- Add a CLI wrapper for quick command-line encode/decode.

---
+- Generate a combined side-by-side PNG for environments that don't render HTML in READMEs.

+---

-Project: Steganography-tool
+Project: Steganography-tool — small LSB demo